-As reflected in the strong enhancement in both component fluxes of NEE, i.e. GPP and R{eco} , the carbon turnover rates in the grazed ecosystem were increased as a response to the warmer and drier conditions in the top soil layers (see Fig. A1).
-255 Regarding photosynthetic uptake of CO_2 , the average GPP was significantly higher at GR compared to UGR (p < 0.0001, see Fig.2).
-While all three GR plots show higher GPP compared to flux rates at UGR, the average difference between the sites is dominated by differences between the greater fluxes at plot GR-2 and lower fluxes at UGR-2, while differences between GR-1, GR-3 and UGR-1 were not significant.
+As reflected in the strong enhancement in both component fluxes of NEE, i.e., GPP and R{eco} , the carbon turnover rates in the grazed ecosystem increased as a response to the warmer and drier conditions in the topsoil layers (see Fig. A1).
+Regarding photosynthetic uptake of CO2, the average GPP was significantly higher at GR compared to UGR (p < 0.0001; see Fig. 2).
+While all three GR plots show higher GPP compared to the UGR sites, the difference in average GPP between the sites is dominated by differences between the greater fluxes at plot GR-2 and lower fluxes at UGR-2, while differences between GR-1, GR-3 and UGR-1 were significant (at least with the pairwise t tests used) but rather small to negligible.